Lancern/thufood-tgbot/README.md

 cargo build --release
 ```

-You can also build a docker image:
+After building the bot, you can build a docker image:

 ```shell
 docker build .